margotmg/margotmg.github.io/_projects/2_project.md

 **Impact.**
-- Demonstrates capability to bring linguistics, accessibility guidelines, and UX tooling together.
+- Highlighted the value of collaboration between accessibility experts, linguists, and engineers to make inclusive writing scalable.
-- Useful example for product teams building assistive writing tools, text simplification workflows, or inclusive content pipelines.
+- Showed that accessibility principles from linguistic research can be operationalized into automated authoring support.
-- In a UX research portfolio, this project shows methodical thinking, tooling implementation, inclusive-design awareness, and readiness to work across disciplines.
+- Offered a reproducible methodology for developing assistive writing.

 ---

 ## Reflections
 - **Working with guidelines**: Translating textual guidelines into actionable rules is challenging — you learn to balance precision vs ambiguity.
-- **Tooling vs users**: Building for accessibility means thinking beyond vocabulary: layout, comprehension, interaction all matter — and tool alone is not enough.
+- **Tooling vs users**: Building for accessibility means thinking beyond vocabulary.
+Layout, information density... all matter, and tool alone is not enough.
-- **Iterative mindset**: The tool is a prototype — next phases involve user feedback and real-world integration.
-I gained experience designing for underserved users and bridging technical implementation with user-centric goals.
+- **Iterative mindset**: The tool is a prototype, and next phases involve user feedback and real-world integration.
+I gained experience designing for specific users in mind and bridging technical implementation with user-centric goals.
-- If repeated: I would embed an end‐user study early (readers with cognitive disabilities) to measure comprehension gain and incorporate accessibility metrics (time to read, error rate) rather than only rule-compliance.
+- If repeated: I would embed an end‐user study early (LF translators in this case) to measure comprehension gain and incorporate accessibility metrics (time to read, error rate) rather than only rule-compliance.

 ---